-We tested our goodwill for impairment which did not result in any impairment losses of goodwill in 2022 and 2021.
+We tested our goodwill for impairment which did not result in any impairment losses of goodwill in 2023 and 2022.
 The key assumptions used in performing the annual impairment assessment are disclosed below.

-Estimated growth rate - basis for determination of the value assigned to the estimated growth rate is the forecast of the market and regulatory environment, where the Company conducts its principal business.
-The Company uses growth rate 2% (2021: 2%).
+Estimated growth rate - basis for determination of the value assigned to the estimated growth rate is the forecast of the market and regulatory environment, where the Group conducts its principal business.
+The Group uses perpetuity growth rate 2 % (2022: 2 %).

 Discount rate - discount rate reflects the management's estimate of the risk specific to the cash generating unit.
-Weighted average of cost of capital (WACC) is used as the discount rate which stood at 10.58% for 2022 (2021: 9.41%).
+Weighted average of cost of capital (WACC) is used as the discount rate which stood at 9.01 % for 2023 (2022: 10.58 %).
 It is estimated using the capital asset pricing model (CAPM) and publicly available data from capital markets.